Watch a Volcano Erupt From a Freezing Tent Above Antigua

 The Arco de Santa Catalina — that mustard-yellow arch with Volcan de Agua behind it — is Antigua's most photographed spot.
 At 10AM, it's packed with tour groups.
 At 7AM, it's yours.

-I walked 5a Avenida Norte under the arch three mornings in a row.
+Walk 5a Avenida Norte under the arch three mornings in a row and you'll see why.
 The light at that hour turns the arch golden against a blue sky.
-A woman selling tamales from a basket balanced on her head walked through the frame.
-I got the photo.
-It's the best photo I've ever taken.
+A woman selling tamales from a basket balanced on her head walks through the frame.
+That's the photo.
+The best one you'll take all trip.

 The arch was built in 1694 so cloistered nuns could cross the street between buildings without being seen.
 Now it's on every Instagram account from Guatemala.
 The nuns would be confused.